HAUNTED BENTONVILLE: Some Facts behind the Folklore

 The Facts and the Phantom Battle

 James Weaver was semi-literate.
-Documentary evidence reveals that could somehow read without being able to write.
+Documentary evidence reveals that he could somehow read without being able to write.
 “The description of the [phantom] battle given by this victim of epilepsy, now cured by silver nitrate, was very dramatic,” said Rose in 1952.
 “Of course I do not remember all of it now, it having been told to me nearly half a century ago.
 Weaver was an unlettered man but . . .
 Singularly enough, it does not materially contradict the historians as to how the forces fought.”

 Is this true?
 Can the events Weaver described be documented or corroborated?
 To begin with, we do not know exactly where he was on the battlefield on the night in question.
 Rose says that Weaver’s hunting dog treed a ‘possum on one of the old breastworks.
 There are more than three miles of surviving Union and Confederate earthworks snaking through the forests at Bentonville—a lot of possible ground.
 But Weaver’s tale of the struggle to capture a flag narrows it down quite a bit.